dernorberto/sphinxPageProperties/README.md

 ### Status

 * It generates a table based on the field lists from different rst files
-* The items in the `myTitle` column will be linked to the corresponding HTML file
+* The items in the `my_title` column will be linked to the corresponding HTML file
+* v3: `field-finder.py <label> <label> etc...`: using sphinx to get field lists
+* v2: `tag-finder.py`: using docutils to get sphinx-tags
+* v1: `field-finder-docutils.py`: using docutils to get field lists

 ### Introduction